baens/blog.baens.net/content/posts/add-tests-to-jaxrs-setup.md

 }
 ```

-_**Note**_: that `@Test` annotation is from the JUnit 4 namepsace `import org.junit.Test`.
+_**Note**_: that `@Test` annotation is from the JUnit 4 namepsace, the import looks like this: `import org.junit.Test`.
 If you don't have this and instead use the newer JUnit 5 namespace, the test will not run.
 That is because the `JerseyTest` base class assumes that certain things run that JUnit 5 doesn't do anymore (think static class setup process and such).
 You can be really neat and rename the JUnit 4 import like this: `import org.junit.Test as TestV4` to avoid confusion if you put these types of tests in the same file.

 As you can see, this test isn't that horrible.
 It is fairly straight forward and the boilerplate around the test isn't bad.
 Let's go into a more complicated example with bindings.

 # Setting up a null binding as your first implementation

-When I start adding layers to my application, I usually start with drilling down from my upper layers into the inner layers.
+When I start adding layers to my application, I usually start with drilling down from my "upper" layers to the "lower" layers.
 Because of that I usually don't have an implementation per say to use for testing or for anything much else.
 I kind of like this approach because I can test out the API to see if I indeed want this abstraction and what kind of behavior I expect.
 With all of that in mind, usually when I create an interface I will always have a _null object_ right along side it.
 This will make it easier to start off with some default behavior and makes it easier to test the system down the road.

 For example, a the null object for the `DataService` defined above may look like this: